 We intend to make the content dynamic, exciting, and visually attractive to as many people as possible.
 The trade-off, however, is that certain browsers used to access the Internet do not have the full range of technologies required to handle modern web content.
 Courses often include media objects (images, audio/video, etc.) that require the student’s computer have the following software installed:

 - Windows Media Player (Mac users will need the latest QuickTime or the Windows Media Components from Microsoft)—Windows Media playback is required only for some courses

 - Word processor capable of reading/writing Microsoft Word 97 or newer files

-Cookies are designed to be read only by the website that made them in the first place.
-Other websites cannot read cookies created by Moody Distance Learning, and Moody Distance Learning cannot read cookies created by any other Web servers.
+Cookies are designed to be read-only by the website that made them in the first place.
+Other websites cannot read cookies created by Moody, and Moody cannot read cookies created by any other web servers.